OlivierSohn/hamazed/BACKLOG.md

     Maybe it would be good to also take the seed index into account to avoid having too big differences:
     The scheduler stops the test if it reaches a max number of seeds (1000?)

+  - Within the same test, we want to find the fastest combination, so we could allocate .1s to each, see which ones succeed.
+This way, the ones that are slow won't block the test forever.
+  But : we should not discard a combination that, "out of bad luck" took a long time on a given seed.

 - during the game, to create worlds, use the strategy of the closest known world.

 - try Data.IntSet, it is said to be much faster than Data.Set for ints (inserting, deleting).